Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Introduction

 As the brain ongoing learns, neurons dynamically stretch out multiple dendrites for receiving information, and some dendritic spines form synapses through specific connections\cite{gray1959axo}.
-Synaptic plasticity between pre-and postsynaptic neurons contributes to the connectivity and efficiency of neural circuits that support learning, memory, and other cognitive abilities\cite{hebb1949first,skaliora2002experience}.
-During developmental pruning of the brain, dendritic spines, synapses, and neurons are continuously strengthened or decayed or even dead according to the "use it or lose it, gradually decay" principle\cite{bruer1999neural}.
-Dendritic spines formation (or enlargement) and elimination (or shrinkage) depend on the activity of the postsynaptic neuron: repeated inductions of long-term potentiation (LTP) leads to dendritic spines formation (or enlargement), whereas long-term depression (LTD) coupled with the elimination (or shrinkage) of spines\cite{toni1999ltp,becker2008ltd}.
+Synaptic plasticity between pre-synaptic and post-synaptic neurons contributes to the connectivity and efficiency of neural circuits that support learning, memory, and other cognitive abilities\cite{hebb1949first,skaliora2002experience}.
+During developmental pruning of the brain, dendritic spines, synapses, and neurons are continuously strengthened or decayed or even death according to the ``use it or lose it, gradually decay" principle\cite{bruer1999neural}.
+Dendritic spines formation (or enlargement) and elimination (or shrinkage) depend on the temporal spiking activity of the post-synaptic neuron: repeated inductions of long-term potentiation (LTP) lead to dendritic spines formation (or enlargement), whereas long-term depression (LTD) coupled with the elimination (or shrinkage) of spines\cite{toni1999ltp,becker2008ltd}.
 Repeated activation and frequent use after LTP also strengthen neuronal activity levels and synaptic efficacy.
-All these activity-driven developmental plasticity mechanisms induce adaptive pruning according to synaptic and neuronal efficacy.
+All these temporal event-driven developmental plasticity mechanisms induce adaptive pruning according to synaptic and neuronal efficacy.
 Specifically, brain pruning principles include: 1) Synapses and neurons that are rarely used are more likely to be eliminated during the pruning process\cite{chugani1996neuroimaging}.
 2) Unimportant and redundant synapses and neurons are first gradually decayed and eventually pruned away\cite{colman1997alterations}.
 3) Dendritic spine elimination precedes synaptic pruning, and synaptic pruning precedes neural death\cite{trachtenberg2002long,furber1987naturally}.

-Here, we propose a pure Developmental Plasticity-inspired Adaptive Pruning (DPAP) model that incorporates dendritic spine dynamic plasticity, local Bienenstock-Cooper-Munros (BCM) \cite{bienenstock1982theory} synaptic plasticity, and activity-dependent neural spiking trace as the measure of importance.
-Based on these biological plausible measures of importance, we designed a novel adaptive pruning strategy to dynamically remove redundant synapses and neurons, which helped to reduce network parameters and energy consumption while improving convergence speed and accuracy.
-More importantly, the proposed brain-inspired pruning method brings state-of-the-art (SOTA) performance with lower energy consumption for DSNNs on multiple spatial and temporal datasets.